purescript/documentation/guides/Getting-Started.md

 This will compile each module present in `src/` into a separate file in the `output/` directory.

 The compiler will display several warnings about missing type declarations.
-Type declarations are an advanced topic, therefore they are left out from this guide.
 In general it is considered good practice to provide explicit type signatures.
-In their absence, the PureScript compiler is able to infer types automatically but will remind us to consider adding them.
+In this guide, they are left out for brevity.
+In the absence of type signatures, the PureScript compiler infers types automatically but will remind us to consider adding them.

 #### Writing a Test Suite